JampaUchoa/PokemonGo-Dump/readme.md

 ### Data format

-The entries are organized in a way to save space and permit quick merging here is the breakdown
+The entries are organized in a way to save space and permit quick merging.

+Files breakdown:

 ```
 ./